-This table shows that, as far as the inbound communication is concerned, ESMIG Actors can submit:
+This table shows that, as far as the inbound communication is concerned, TIPS Actors can submit:

-All settlement related messages (i.e., in TIPS, Instant Payment transactions, positive Recall answers and Liquidity Transfers3) and LRDM updates using a message-based network service.
-In both cases the transfer service is instant messaging;
+- All settlement related messages (i.e., in TIPS, Instant Payment transactions, positive Recall answers and Liquidity Transfers4), non-settlement related message and LRDM updates using a message-based network service.
+In all cases the transfer service is instant messaging; - All queries and investigation using an instant messaging network service.